One year blogging, and why I keep doing it (updated).

 My journey and this blog turned five in March.
 I started this blog with two aims in mind: to spread an inspiring message to other start-up entrepreneurs and students and how to perhaps monetize the thing.

-I only started reading blogs a bit over one year ago, and I immediately wanted to start my own.
+I only started reading blogs a bit over five years ago, and I immediately wanted to start my own.
 The idea of being part and build a community of like-minded people was too good not to do it.
 Trying an online business was also appealing to me.
 Now, the money part, hum, well, it just didn´t happen yet, and I don´t know if it ever will.

 Even without the making money on sight (I´m not making any actual business plan, so can´t complain), I´m still into it.
 I discovered that a blog is a great tool for self-growth.
 All the ideas I put down to it, all the reflection about my parenting, it all makes me improve and spread my inspirational message at the same time.

-I also want to be part of a bigger movement to change the world education, which I believe is through treating children with way more respect then we have been doing.
+I also want to be part of a bigger movement to change the world of education, which I believe is through treating children and students with way more respect then we have been doing.
 I´m learning this myself, and I like to write about it because it can encourage other parent´s to work on improving and changing their old ways as much as I try to do.